 Forex Traders in Estonia Need to be Aware of the Rules Regarding EFSA Forex Brokers

 Forex trading has become a very popular form of investment for many different people.
 Whether you live in the USA, Germany, Poland, Estonia, or indeed any other country it seems to have taken the world by storm.
-However, there is one aspect of online trading that many people seem to forget about and that is regulation.
-While there may be no single regulatory body, individual countries usually have their own set of rules with regards to financial services providers.
-Estonia is no different and regulation is left to the Estonian Financial Supervision Authority, otherwise known as the EFSA.
+However, there is one aspect of online trading that many people seem to forget about, and that is regulation.
+While there may be no single regulatory body, individual countries usually have their own set of rules with regard to financial services providers.
+Estonia is no different, and regulation is left to the Estonian Financial Supervision Authority, otherwise known as the EFSA.

 A brief introduction to the EFSA and Forex brokers in Estonia

 Founded in 2001, the Estonian Financial Supervision Authority is the agency responsible for the supervision of the financial services industry in Estonia.
 Often called the EFSA, it is an autonomous agency which oversees banking, insurance, and securities markets in Estonia.
 It also acts as a watchdog for Forex brokers in Estonia.
-As with many other regulatory bodies, its aim is to act as a stabilizing force for the country’s financial sector but also serves to protect consumers, clients, and investors.
+As with many other regulatory bodies, its aim is to act as a stabilising force for the country’s financial sector, but it also serves to protect consumers, clients, and investors.

-This may seem like a rather general description of its duties, so how about we look at its responsibilities in more detail.
-The role of the EFSA is to:
+This may seem like a rather general description of its duties, so how about we look at its responsibilities in more detail?
+The roles of the EFSA is to do the following:

 - Lower any risks in the financial system as much as possible